HUSKY Health (Connecticut Medicaid) Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-The income of a single applicant can not exceed the cost of the nursing home in the area where they live, which can range from about $7,500-$14,000/month in Connecticut.
+The income of a single applicant can not exceed the cost of the nursing home in the area where they live, and the average cost nursing home care in Connecticut in 2024 was nearly $15,000/month.
 However, Connecticut Nursing Home Medicaid recipients are required to give most of their income to the state to help cover the cost of care.
-They are only allowed to keep $75/month of their income as a “personal needs allowance,” plus enough to make Medicare premium payments if they are “dual eligible,” and they can make any allowable spousal income allowance payments to financially needy spouses who are not covered by Medicaid.
+They are only allowed to keep $75/month ($165/month for war time veterans) of their income as a “personal needs allowance,” plus enough to make Medicare premium payments if they are “dual eligible.”

-For married applicants with both spouses applying for nursing home coverage through the Connecticut Medicaid, the 2024 asset limit is a combined $3,200, and their combined incomes can not exceed the combined cost of nursing home care for the couple, which can range from about $15,000-$28,000/month in Connecticut.
-But, as mentioned above, Connecticut Medicaid beneficiaries who live in nursing homes are only allowed to keep a small amount of their income and must give the rest to the state to help offset nursing home costs.
+For married applicants with both spouses applying for nursing home coverage through the Connecticut Medicaid, the 2025 asset limit is a combined $3,200, and their combined incomes can not exceed the combined cost of nursing home care for the couple, which would be about $30,000/month based on the average cost of care in Connecticut in 2024.

-For a married applicant with just one spouse applying for Connecticut Nursing Home Medicaid, the 2024 asset limit is $1,600 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+For a married applicant with just one spouse applying for Connecticut Nursing Home Medicaid, the 2025 asset limit is $1,600 for the applicant spouse and $157,920 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
 The income of the non-applicant spouse is not counted and the income of the applicant must not exceed the cost of the nursing home.
+Married Connecticut Nursing Home Medicaid recipients are also required to give most of their income to the state.
+They are allowed to keep $75/month as a personal needs allowance ($165/month for war time veterans) and enough to make Medicare premium payments if they are “dual eligible.”
+In addition, they are allowed to keep enough income to make any allowable spousal income allowance payments to financially needy spouses who are not enrolled in Medicaid.

 Functional Requirements